Cover photo by Basil Boer.

 Length up to 49mm; Wingspan attains 70mm.

-A very distinctively marked species.
+The Gilded Presba is a very distinctively marked species.
 The chocolate brown thorax is noticeably hairy and carries indistinct black lines and markings with a single pale stripe above.
 The abdomen pattern is diagnostic, being dark yellow with black bands and streaks.
-The sexes are alike, although females have broader abdomens.
+The sexes are alike in terms of colouration but differ in abdomen shape.
+Males have fairly slender abdomens that broaden towards the tip, and they have distinctly elongate black claspers.
+Females have broader abdomens and lack the elongate claspers.

 Click here for more details on identification of the Gilded Presba.